 This could be people you have worked with directly within your firm, or people you have worked with on projects or implementation from other firms.
 You need to get the people you have had more frequent dealings with, and that have truly benefited from your guidance and/or expertise.

 2. Reach out to those people and ask for the recommendation/testimonial

-To make the process that bit smoother and quicker, I would suggest attaching a link, or a tool similar, to others you have already obtained so that they can use as guidelines, etc. This often speeds up the process.
+To make the process that bit smoother and quicker, I would suggest sending a link to your LinkedIn, or a tool similar, to others you have already obtained so that they can use as guidelines, etc. This often speeds up the process.

 3. The requirement

-If you would like a specific skill or role mentioned, then you must guide them that way.
+If you would like a specific skill or role mentioned, then let them know.
 I would suggest either using the recommendation tool via LinkedIn where you can choose the role and company you are wanting the recommendation for, or in the subject of the email name the role or skill you are wanting to be included.